Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 This theme reflects how practitioners perceive the timeframe of risk associated with SDs, whether their impact is immediate, delayed, or both.
-Clarifying this time horizon helps reveal how SD is prioritized and managed across different development contexts.
+Clarifying the \emph{\textbf{time horizon of SDs}} helps reveal how the latter are prioritized and managed across different development contexts.

 \textbf{Findings.} There was strong consensus among participants (P1–\cor{P19}) that unaddressed security vulnerabilities primarily lead to long-term risks.
 P18 and P19 acknowledged the presence of both short-term and long-term risks.
-Several participants noted that while the immediate impact of these vulnerabilities may be minimal, they can “{\quoteFont{damage the software eventually}}” (P1, P6, P9, P10, P15, P16), and often go unnoticed until they accumulate into significant issues (P2, P10, P15).
+Several participants noted that while the immediate impact of these vulnerabilities may be minimal, they can ``{\quoteFont{damage the software eventually}}'' (P1, P6, P9, P10, P15, P16), and often go unnoticed until they accumulate into significant issues (P2, P10, P15).

-Although most participants viewed SDs as long-term threats to software, some (P3, P8, P12, P16–P17, P20–P21) emphasized that SDs can also pose short-term risks, depending on the software’s nature, intended purpose, and functionality.
+Although most participants viewed SDs as long-term threats to software, some (P3, P8, P12, P16, P17, P20, P21) emphasized that SDs can also pose short-term risks, depending on the software’s nature, intended purpose, and functionality.
 For example, P3 mentioned a case involving software developed for exceptional, short-term circumstances.
 For example, P7 illustrated this as:

-\begin{myquote} {\quoteFont{ “Fixing vulnerabilities after they are discovered often requires significant effort, and in some cases, a complete redesign of system e.g., I worked with financial company where a security breach led to a system-wide investigation and an expensive overhaul.” }} \end{myquote} Some participants (P8–P9, P12, P14–P15, \cor{P18, P19}) emphasized that when security measures are left unaddressed, the resulting issues evolve into entrenched risks that become more difficult (and more expensive) to resolve.
+\begin{myquote} {\quoteFont{ ``Fixing vulnerabilities after they are discovered often requires significant effort, and in some cases, a complete redesign of system e.g., I worked with financial company where a security breach led to a system-wide investigation and an expensive overhaul.'' }} \end{myquote} Some participants (P8, P9, P12, P14, P15, \cor{P18, P19}) emphasized that when security measures are left unaddressed, the resulting issues evolve into entrenched risks that become more difficult (and more expensive) to resolve.
 P16 noted that the time horizon of SDs may depend on the level of system exposure: while publicly accessible applications might be exploited quickly, even secured environments can experience long-term consequences.
-P17 added that if these issues remain unresolved, they “{\quoteFont{could have long-term consequences}}.”
+P17 added that if these issues remain unresolved, they ``{\quoteFont{could have long-term consequences}}.''

 \cor{ Security experts (P10, P12--P17) and senior participants (P7, P14--P18) identify SDs as both short-term and long-term risks, with some seniors emphasizing remediation costs.
 Less senior or non-security participants (e.g., P1--P3, P6, P8, P19, P21) mainly see SD as a long-term issue.
 P16 notes system exposure affects risk timing.
 Overall, greater expertise and seniority show a context-aware perception of SD risks regarding timeframe, while less experienced and non-security roles typically view these risks in broader, longer-term terms. }